Acute stress reaction: Diagnostic assessment

-Risk Factors
+Risk factors

 Risk factors for developing acute stress disorder include a previously existing mental health diagnosis, avoidant coping mechanisms, and exaggerated appraisals of events.
 Additional factors also include prior trauma history and heightened emotional reactivity.
-The DSM-V specifies that there is a higher prevalence rate of acute stress disorder among females compared to males due to higher risk of experiencing traumatic events and neurobiological gender differences in stress response.

 Types

 Sympathetic

 Sympathetic acute stress disorder is caused by the release of excessive adrenaline and norepinephrine into the nervous system.
 These hormones may speed up a person's pulse and respiratory rate, dilate pupils, or temporarily mask pain.
-This type of ASD developed as an evolutionary advantage to help humans survive dangerous situations.
-The "fight or flight" response may allow for temporarily-enhanced physical output, even in the face of severe injury.
-However, other physical illnesses become more difficult to diagnose, as ASD masks the pain and other vital signs that would otherwise be symptomatic.
+This type of ASR developed as an evolutionary advantage to help humans survive dangerous situations.
+The "fight-or-flight response" may allow for temporarily enhanced physical output, even in the face of severe injury.
+However, other physical illnesses become more difficult to diagnose, as ASR masks the pain and other vital signs that would otherwise be symptomatic.

 Parasympathetic

-Parasympathetic acute stress disorder is characterised by feeling faint and nauseated.
+Parasympathetic acute stress disorder is characterized by feeling faint and nauseated.
 This response is fairly often triggered by the sight of blood.
 In this stress response, the body releases acetylcholine.
 In many ways, this reaction is the opposite of the sympathetic response, in that it slows the heart rate and can cause the patient to either regurgitate or temporarily lose consciousness.
 The evolutionary value of this is unclear, although it may have allowed for prey to appear dead to avoid being eaten.